Education Workshop and Courses

 Resuscitation Academy Leadership Course

-UPEC organized the first Resuscitation Academy Leadership Course in Southeast Asia in 2016.
-This two-day program introduces EMS leaders to the 10 steps for improving survival rates from cardiac arrest.
-Participants have the opportunity to learn from renowned faculty with proven expertise in leading successful resuscitation improvement initiatives, network with EMS leaders from systems around the globe, and access comprehensive support materials.
+UPEC organised the first Resuscitation Academy Leadership Course in Southeast Asia in 2016.
+This two-day program introduces EMS leaders to the 10 steps for improving survival rates for cardiac arrest.
+Participants have the opportunity to learn from renowned faculty with proven expertise in leading successful resuscitation improvement initiatives, network with EMS leaders from global systems, and access comprehensive support materials.

-Over the years, our UPEC Resuscitation Academy team has organized both local and international courses, supporting EMS in the region to improve out-of-hospital cardiac arrest (OHCA) survival rates.
+Over the years, our UPEC Resuscitation Academy team has organised both local and international courses, supporting EMS in the region to improve Out-of-Hospital Cardiac Arrest (OHCA) survival rates.

 For more details: https://www.resuscitationacademy.org/leadership-workshop

-The series of Emergency Medical Services (EMS) Medical Directors’ Courses are the localized version of the NAEMSP Medical Directors Course.
+The series of Emergency Medical Services (EMS) Medical Directors Courses is the localised version of the NAEMSP Medical Directors Course.
 It aims to enhance the participants’ expertise in EMS issues.
-It provides an overview of elements that run the range and depth of issues vital to EMS.
+It also provides an overview of elements that run the range and depth of topics vital to EMS.

 Originating from the National EMS Medical Directors Course & Practicum by the National Association of EMS Physicians (NAEMSP), the EMS Medical Director course is accredited by the Asia Association in EMS (AAEMS) in Asia.